 For a number of years the WCPLA has helped to offset continuing education costs for its libraries by reimbursing a set amount so staff can attend trainings and conferences.

 WCPLA focuses on making digital resources available and accessible to the residents of Washington County.
-It funds participation in the WILBOR downloadable e-book and e-audiobook program for all three libraries so Washington County residents can access our digital library collection from the comfort of home.
+It funds participation in the Bridges downloadable e-book and e-audiobook program for all three libraries so Washington County residents can access our digital library collection from the comfort of home.
 WCPLA also funded a heavy-duty disc cleaner for each location so the libraries can keep their books on CD and DVDs in good shape and circulating.
-Finally, the WCPLA has recently funded a downloadable magazine platform for all 3 libraries called Zinio.
+The WCPLA also funds a downloadable magazine platform for all 3 libraries called Zinio.
 Anyone with a library card can access our digital magazine collection.
+Finally, the WCPLA recently added a database for readers called Novelist (contact your library for user name & password).
+Use Novelist to find your next favorite book!

 Programming is becoming a more essential component of the public library service model each year.
 Popular programs include movie nights and summer reading programs.
 The WCPLA funds the movie licenses for the 3 Washington County public libraries so we can show movies legally to the public.
 It also funds one summer reading performer for each library per year, so the libraries can bring high-quality, entertaining, and educational performances to the children of Washington County.